7 Day Maui Honeymoon Itinerary

 Pipiwai Trail

-Our next big stop along the Road to Hana was the Pipiwai Trail which is a 3.4 mile out and back through a dense bamboo forest, over numerous small pools and waterfalls, out into a large rainforest basin at the bottom of the famous 400 foot Waimoku falls.
+Our next big stop along the Road to Hana was the Pipiwai Trail.
+This is a 3.4 mile out-and-back through a bamboo forest, over numerous pools and waterfalls, and out into a large rainforest basin.
+This basin sits at the bottom of the famous 400 foot Waimoku falls.
 This part of the island is a rainforest which means 1000% humidity and heavy rainfall.
 We got soaked numerous times so remember to pack accordingly!
-We had towels and a change of clothes packed in our car that we were very grateful for after this muddy hike.
+We had towels and a change of clothes that we were very grateful for after this muddy hike.

 Our last big stop was Hamoa Beach which is listed as one the most scenic beaches in Hawaii.
-We swam here and relaxed on the sand for a little and then headed into the small town of Hana for our lunch and to grab some snacks from their farmers market for the drive back to our resort on the opposite side of the island.
-We listened to a Hana playlist on Spotify and took in the views, truly sights I will never forget and the photos unfortunately do not do it justice.
+We swam here and relaxed on the sand for a little before heading into the small town of Hana.
+Here we grabbed lunch and snacks from their farmer’s market for the drive back.
+We listened to a Hana playlist on Spotify and took in the views, truly sights I will never forget.
+The photos unfortunately do not do it justice.
 On our way back to the resort we stopped to grab dinner from Tin Roof (owned by two-time Top Chef finalist Sheldon Simeon) and it was so yummy.
 Highly recommend if you want some take-out.

 Day 7

-Our last full day in Maui we relaxed in the resort pools, and explored Kaanapali beach and swam as the sun dipped below the water which was one of the most magical swims of my life.
+Our last full day in Maui we relaxed in the resort pools, and explored Kaanapali beach.
+We swam as the sun dipped below the water which was one of the most magical swims of my life.
 For our last dinner in Maui we went to Mala Ocean Tavern, which was very yummy!

 Maui sunset

 We love you Maui, Mahalo & hope to see you again someday!!
-Thanks for reading, and if you are curious about my photography head over to my homepage and if you want to follow along for more adventures check out my instagram! xoxo
+Thanks for reading!
+And if you are curious about my photography head over to my homepage.
+If you want to follow along for more adventures check out my instagram! xoxo

 7-Day Maui Honeymoon Itinerary